codeceptjs/codeceptjs-resemblehelper/README.md

 });
 ```

-Also, if you want to use the Allure Screen Difference Plugin
+Also, if you want to use the Allure Screen Difference Plugin,
-add `enableScreenshotDiffPlugin` - a boolean flag for add screenshot diff to report in the config file
+add `enableScreenshotDiffPlugin` - a boolean flag for adding screenshot diff to report in the config file.
-This will trigger the plugin whenever either of `seeVisualDiff` and `seeVisualDiffForElement` is called.
+This will be trigger the plugin whenever either of `seeVisualDiff` and `seeVisualDiffForElement` is called.